Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Webs are now igniteable
 - Fixed a bug where you could pick up more than 5 items if the item was stackable.
 - All fire spells can now ignite things
+- Fixed a bug where Puddles would immediately dissipate because there was no check for turns == -1.